ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 This workspace folder,
 as mentioned before,
 will be removed after the build finishes.
-If you want to debug your build and check what happened in the workspace folder, then you can copy the artifacts to a path on your computer, using the `--write-workspace` flag.
+If we want to debug our build and check what happened in the workspace folder, then we can copy the artifacts to a path on our computer, using the `--write-workspace` flag.
-Note that this path must reside outside of your source folder!
+Note that this path must reside outside of our source folder!

 ```
 $ cloud-build-local --config=cloud-build.yaml \